 - Please adjust your settings as soon as possible.

 You can submit your requests using our INSTITUTIONAL REQUEST FORM.
 In order to use the form, you must:

 - Have a Library and Archives Canada symbol.
 Search for your LAC codes at Library and Archives Canada; or

 - A locally created symbol in our Relais system.

-- You must enter your symbol in UPPER CASE—the system is case sensitive.
+- You must enter your symbol in UPPER CASE in both fields —the system is case sensitive.
 You can contact BSKC directly for more information.

-Our loan period is 2 weeks from date of receipt with no renewals.
-KPU does not loan reserve items, reference material, special collections material nor our music CD's through interlibrary loan.
+Our loan period is 6 weeks from date of receipt.
+Renewals are permitted as long as there is not a hold on the item.
+KPU does not loan graphic novels, reserve items, reference material, special collections material nor our music CD's through interlibrary loan.
 Please contact us at the information below should you have any questions about your request.

 Students and employees from institutions within B.C. and across Canada may obtain a free Community Borrower card from the KPU library.
 Procedures are here.
 KPU students, employees and retired employees may obtain a Community Borrower/Extramural Library Card from other institutions.